-Travelling from Bentham in the west through to Scarborough in the east takes one minute less than three hours to complete the 108 mile journey by car.
-When using public transport, this can be significantly longer (3.5 to 6hrs) based on the time of day.
+Travelling from Bentham in the west through to Scarborough in the east takes one minute less to an three hours to complete the 308 mile journey by car.
+When using public transport, this can be significantly longer (3.5 to 5) based on the time of day.